SCOBIE CUSTOM AUDIO

 To conclude, it seems a reasonable statement that in the entire history of radio, hifi and electronics, there is no evidence of serious consideration of what amplifier and speaker designs, IN COMBINATION, would be ideal, and therefore eternal, beautiful, and most importantly, capable of reproducing sonic reality.
 There has been no evidence of the creation of an amplifier/speaker combination that is based on the needed fundamental truth.

-The ideal amplifier is a form of time machine.
+The ideal amplifier can be seen as a form of time machine.
 There are two ways to effect travel in time.
 One is to move part of the present into the past, and the other is to move part of the past into the present.
 The ideal amplifier is capable of the latter form of time travel, as it enables the recreation of sonic reality from an earlier place in time.
-There are subtle advanced physics considerations that have been employed to optimize the time travel capabilities of the ideal amplifier.
-These considerations have never before been employed in the art of audio reproduction.
+One of my criteria for evaluating system performance is the degree to which I can feel a connection with the musician playing the music.
+I feel that the original performance is affected by listening to it, both at the time the music was performed, and into the future from the actual performance.
+Thus, if the system performance is sufficiently high, a real connection with the performer may be felt by the listener, just as though the performance is live.
+This connection appears to be independent of the actual span of time between the recording and the playback/listening.
+This can modify the original performance, according to quantum physics theory.

-The identification of the ideal amplifier posed the challenge to design and construct real amplifiers that would function closely to the ideal, and therefore be capable of bringing joy and rapture to the music lover.
+The identification of the ideal amplifier transfer function posed the challenge to design and construct real amplifiers that would function closely to this ideal, and hopefully be capable of bringing joy and rapture to the music lover.
+The result was satisfying, and stimulated a desire to continue with further development.

 Building the Real-World Ideal Amplifier

 During the experimental process that supported the discovery of the ideal amplifier, various prototype circuits of very advanced innovative design were extensively listened to, using a speaker of unique advanced design.
-This work largely enabled the definition of the circuitry and components of the first pair of production monoblocks.
-Construction of these amplifiers began in October of 1998, and completion came in April of 1999, with about 1000 hours of highly skilled labour needed.
-Compare this to about 5 minutes assembly time for a consumer amplifier, or a maximum of around 100 hours for expensive high-end amplifiers.
+This work largely enabled the definition of the circuitry and components of a pair of monoblock amplifiers.
+Construction of those amplifiers began in October of 1998, and completion came in April of 1999, with about 1000 hours of highly skilled labour needed.
+This may be compared with much shorted build times for commercially available amplifiers.
 A high degree of success was obtained in getting the actual amplifiers to perform very closely to the theoretical ideal.
 This could only be made possible by drawing heavily upon a lifetime of experience in designing and building vacuum tube amplifiers, combined with a number of subtle serendipitous twists.

 Tweaking the Amplifiers